Elaheh-P/Breast_Cancer_Classification/README.md

 ## Understanding the Dataset Labels

-In the Breast Cancer Wisconsin Dataset, the class labels are defined as:
+Unlike some datasets where 1 represents an unhealthy state, this dataset follows the opposite convention:

 Benign (1) → Healthy (No Cancer)

 Malignant (0) → Unhealthy (Cancer Present)

-Unlike some datasets where 1 represents an unhealthy state, this dataset follows the opposite convention:

-1 = Benign (No Cancer)

-0 = Malignant (Cancer Present)

 To verify this, the dataset's target names can be checked using:

-print(bc.target_names)
+- print(bc.target_names)
-Output: ['malignant' 'benign']
+- Output: ['malignant' 'benign']

 This confirms that 0 corresponds to Malignant cases, while 1 represents Benign cases.